Silvan-K/easy-print/README.md

-# easyPrint: header-only library for printing variables and STL containers
+# easyPrint: header-only printing library

 Provides a simple function that allows the user to conveniently print variables and STL containers without explicitly looping over them.
 Designed to behave similarly to python's print function.